JoinColony/colonyJS/sdk/docs/guides/transactions.md

+---
+description: A guide on how to create transactions within Colony.
+You can create motions and even gasless MetaTransactions in a very straightforward and concise way.

+sidebar_position: 0
+---

 # How to create transactions

 Within Colony, there are a few ways to do an action.
 As a colony is a permissioned contract, not everyone can just do anything they like, users (or contracts) have to have the right permission in the relevant team to do so.